jkeener/personal-goals/README.md

 5. Go birding a lot.
 6. Do more art

-# September 11, 2016
+# September 18, 2016

-### This Week's Goal: Leaders Pages.
+### This Week's Goal: Contact and About pages

 ## Things I'll Do This Week:

+- [ ] Make pizza dough.
+- [ ] Make Contact page.
-- [x] Make beans.
+- [ ] Make About page.
-- [x] Finish AZ pics.
-- [x] Fix colors on leader spotlight.
-- [x] Fix positiong of text on leader spotlight.
-- [x] Set up Architect block for each leader.
-- [x] Find a strength program to do.
+- [ ] As filler, copy info from old About page.
+- [ ] Email Kevin about old pictures to use for About page.
+- [ ] Also ask about contact us form.
+- [ ] Lift 3 times.
+0/3
-- [x] Go to the gym 3 times.
-3/3
+- [ ] Go to the gym 3 times.
+0/3
-- [x] Do ab workout at least twice.
-2/2
+- [ ] Do ab workout at least twice.
+0/2
-- [x] Do jiu-jitsu 3 times.
-3/3
+- [ ] Do jiu-jitsu 3 times.
+0/3

 ### Things I'll Do This Month: September 2016

 - [x] Read a book.
 - [ ] Finish contact page.
-- [ ] Finish tour leaders pages.
+- [x] Finish tour leaders pages.
 - [ ] Finish about page.
 - [ ] Take a walk with Alaina at least 3 times.
 1/3
 - [ ] Do at least one DuoLingo lesson a day.